AmasaDelano/dungeon-land/markdown/06_04_Fighter.md

 You gain +2 armor.

-### Through Death’s Eyes
+### Through Death's Eyes

 When you **go into battle**, roll+WIS. ✴On a 10+, name someone who will live **and** someone who will die. ✴On a 7-9, name someone who will live **or** someone who will die.
 Name NPCs, not player characters.
-The GM will make your vision come true, if it’s even remotely possible. ✴On a 6- you see your own death and consequently take -1 ongoing throughout the battle.
+The GM will make your vision come true, if it's even remotely possible. ✴On a 6- you see your own death and consequently take -1 ongoing throughout the battle.

 ### Eye for Weaponry

-When you look over an enemy’s weaponry, ask the GM how much damage they do.
+When you look over an enemy's weaponry, ask the GM how much damage they do.

 ### Superior Warrior